Yikai-Wang/asuka-misato/asuka-flux/README.md

 For the alignment module in ASUKA (FLUX.1-Fill), we use a CFG scale of 0.5.
 In our original paper, we did not apply CFG to ASUKA-SD or ASUKA-FLUX.

+## Known Issues

+- The decoder doesn't handle resized masks very well, especially when the mask is scaled down from a larger size.
+This can lead to jagged or unrealistic edges.
+For better results, it's recommended to first resize the image to the target size, and then apply the mask.
+- Both the alignment and decoder may not work properly if the image resolution during testing is very different from the resolution used during training.

 ## Usage

 ### Installation